DPassarelli/ConvertTo-PSON/README.md

 # ConvertTo-PSON

-Converts a PS Hashtable object to a PSON-formatted string.
+Converts a PS `Hashtable` object to a PSON-formatted string.

+## License

+MIT (please refer to the file named LICENSE).